joelsancheznunez/resume/___myCVinfo.md

 - Creating macros on Excel to cleanup and simplify reports
 - Test and benchmark our Ad-hoc immigration tools during development sprints

-✔ Provide exceptional and dedicated support in mobility processes to employees, external candidates and other internal stakeholders traveling abroad for business and work purposes.
-✔ Prepare historical reports to analyze volume, metrics and potential future growth in the foreign national employee population working for the company.
-✔ Identify the need of new internal policies required for expat employees, participate in the development and implementation of it.
-✔ Provide immigration and mobility advisory to Project Managers and clients.
-✔ Organize and assess relocation and internal job rotation processes for different project pipelines and talent pools.
-✔ Participate in end-to-end immigration and recruitment processes for foreign national employees.
-✔ Act as strategic partner and consultant to business leaders and partner support teams.

 ACCENTURE | Business Operations & Immigration Analyst Argentina | June 2014 - June 2017
-- Build automation scripts for web-scrapping in Python with Selenium and PANDAS

 ✔ Assessment and analysis of immigration, international relocations and mobility cases.
 ✔ Providing assistance and guidance for employees traveling abroad for business or relocation purposes.
 ✔ Processing different visa types in several Latin American countries.